fusorjs/dom/docs/tutorial.md

 ## Automatic/Reactive Updates

-Automatic/reactive updates in big frameworks are nothing more than an implementation of the Observable pattern.
+Signals or automatic/reactive updates in big frameworks are nothing more than an implementation of the Observable pattern.
 This includes State in React, Signals in Solid, Redux, MobX, and many others.
 In Fusor, you can use any of those libraries.

 Here, we discuss the generic solution: